 In the podcast Hell and Gone, private investigator and writer Catherine Townsend look into unsolved crimes in the town of Arkansas.
-She searches for the truth and finds herself be a part of the famous murder case of Rebekah Gould.
+She searches for the truth and finds herself a part of the famous murder case of Rebekah Gould.
 Rebekah is a renowned college student who was murdered in 2004.

 In the second season of Hell and Gone, Catherine embarks on a journey of solving a murder mystery that dates back to 1989 of 16-year-old Janie Ward at a college party.
 In both seasons of Hell and Gone, we see Catherine coming forward and solving the most complicated crimes of the town of Arkansas.

 Best Episode: The best episode of the podcast Hell and gone is Bonus.
 In this episode, while solving the Murder of JanieWard looks into the case of Rebekah Gould.

-The episode brings an essential link between season one and season two of the podcast and is highly interesting for all listeners.
+The episode brings an essential link between seasons one and two of the podcast and is highly interesting for all listeners.

 10. To Live and Die in LA:

 This true-crime podcast focuses on the disappearance of Adea Shabani, a 25-year-old aspiring actress and model.
-Adea vanishes in February 2018, and to look into her disappearance, and the podcast has Neil Strauss come forward to investigate the crime.
+Adea vanishes in February 2018, and to look into her disappearance, the podcast has Neil Strauss come forward to investigate the crime.